jconorgrogan/Why-there-is-something-and-not-nothing/README.md

 Consider a world with no information.
 In such a universe, there is no space or time, no matter or energy, no forces or interactions.
 Everything is homogenous; every point is identical to every other point.
 Going back to our original definitions, this universe is non-distinguishable, does not have multiple possible states, and has no common basis for distinction.

-In mathematics, a singularity is a point at which a mathematical object is not well-behaved in some particular way, specifically singularities represent points where all of our critera for information are not met:
+In mathematics, a singularity is a point at which a mathematical object is not well-behaved in some particular way.
+At the singular singularity point, there is no direct information that can be extracted.
+This is because we cannot compute or define anything at that point using the usual methods.
+It's as if the singularity represents an "informational void" within the structure.
+Notably, all of our critera for information that we previously established are not met:

-1. Distinguishability Breaks Down: We cannot easily identify multiple distinct states.
+1. Distinguishability Breaks Down: We cannot easily identify multiple distinct states within the singularity.
 2. Common Basis Is Lacking: Standard frameworks for comparison fail.
-3. Boundaries Are Exceeded: Quantities go beyond the defined limits of the system.
+3. Boundaries Are Exceeded and break down: Quantities go beyond the defined limits of the system.

 **As such, a candidate for a universe with no information are all possible singularities across all possible reference frames.**__